Decken's horseshoe bat

 Decken's horseshoe bat (Rhinolophus deckenii) is a species of horseshoe bat.
 It is found in Kenya and Tanzania.
-Its natural habitats are tropica and subtropical moist lowland and montane forest, moist savanna, caves and other subterranean habitats.
+Its natural habitats are tropical and subtropical moist lowland and montane forest, moist savanna, caves and other subterranean habitats.

 Taxonomy

 Decken's horseshoe bat was described as a new species in 1867 by German naturalist Wilhelm Peters.
 The holotype had been collected in Tanzania.
 The eponym of the species name "deckenii " is Karl Klaus von der Decken, a German baron and explorer of eastern Africa; Decken collected the specimen that Peters used to describe the species.
 At times, it has been treated as a subspecies of Geoffroy's horseshoe bat (R. clivosus).

 Description

 Decken's horseshoe bat is considered medium-sized for an African horseshoe bat.
 It has a forearm length of 48-56 mm, and individuals weigh approximately 15 g.
 It can be differentiated from other horseshoe bats in East Africa by the width of the "horseshoe" of its nose-leaf, which is between 9-11 mm.
 Additionally, the greatest length of its skull is more than 22 mm, while that of Darling's horseshoe bat is less than 21 mm.